 In a fitting tribute to Mac’s mother, winemaker Jeff Sowells has made two extremely limited production late harvest Botrisized wines – the first was in 2007 and again in 2014.
 In 2014 they produced one barrel of a Late Harvest Sauvigon Blanc -sourced from a vineyard from neighboring Knights Valley to the north, picked in December.
 In the style of Jeff’s wines, the 2014 is superbly balanced between fruit and acidity – meant to age, however it is hard to be patient with this wine as it is certainly ready to drink now.

 NOTE: In late 2018 MaCauley was working on moving into a small tasting room in the alley next to Hotel St. Helena in downtown St. Helena.
 By mid 2019 the tasting room is now open by appointment only.
 While not directly on Main Street, this tasting room is just off of Main Street.
 They host small groups for private and extremely personalized tastings.

 Macauley does not produce a lot of wine; typically each vintage is no more than several hundred cases.
-You can find their wine locally at the St. Helena Wine Center in St. Helena and at Dean & Deluca.
+You can find their wine locally at the St. Helena Wine Center in St. Helena.
 You may also join their quickly growing mailing list for the latest updates and chances to purchase new releases.
 Visit: www.macauleyvineyard.com